 Seizures in puppies can be a scary experience for both you and your pets.
 While puppy seizures are not common, canine seizures and epilepsy in dogs can have different causes, different symptoms, and various treatments.

 What Are Seizures?

 A seizure is a kind of biological power surge that blows out the breakers of the brain.
 Neurons carry tiny electrical messages from the brain throughout the nervous system.
 A seizure happens if they “misfire.”

 Dogs most commonly suffer what’s called a major motor seizure (a.k.a. grand mal or tonic/clonic episode).
 The pup falls, loses bodily control, may urinate or defecate, and vocalize while the legs paddle, twitch or jerk.

-Psychomotor seizures affect behavior; pets seem to hallucinate (fly biting), become aggressive or fearful, or exhibit obsessive/compulsive behavior (such as tail chasing).
+Psychomotor seizures affect behavior; pets seem to hallucinate (such as fly biting), become aggressive or fearful, or exhibit obsessive/compulsive behavior (like tail chasing).
 Most seizures last only a few minutes and are more frightening than they are dangerous.

 How Common Are Seizures?